Lingerie Model Danielle Knudson Shows Off Insane Body In Black Lace Underwear

 As her social media followers know all too well, the blonde bombshell is no stranger to showing off her assets in torrid snapshots.
 In fact, Danielle often takes to her Instagram page to model racy lingerie and to share jaw-dropping photos from her many fashion, fitness, and skincare campaigns for popular brands such as Calvin Klein, Guess, and Doc Block, among others.

-On Thursday night, Danielle treated her 455,000 Instagram followers to a sweltering lingerie snapshot, in which she flaunted her killer curves in a skimpy black lace two-piece.
+On Thursday night, Danielle treated her 455,000 Instagram followers to a sweltering lingerie snapshot in which she flaunted her killer curves in a skimpy black lace two-piece.
 The 29-year-old stunner sent temperatures soaring in her racy attire, one that left very little to the imagination.
 Putting both her cleavage and her sculpted thighs on full display, Danielle showcased her insane body with disarming nonchalance, unveiling a great expanse of toned, tanned skin.

-Posing against the backdrop of a white brick wall, Danielle channeled her inner seductress as the arched her back to highlight her curvy, pert derriere.
+Posing against the backdrop of a white brick wall, Danielle channeled her inner seductress as she arched her back to highlight her curvy, pert derriere.
 Lifting up one arm to run her fingers through her platinum blonde tresses, the stunning model struck a sultry pose, showing off her taut waistline and incredibly flat stomach.

 As she noted in the caption of her post, Danielle shared the steamy snapshot in celebration of National Lingerie Day.
 The model looked ravishing in her black lacy ensemble – a semi-sheer design that teased her buxom curves through the revealing mesh that made up most of her gauzy bra.

 For her latest Instagram photo share, Danielle styled her bountiful locks in soft waves that framed her beautiful visage.
-The Canadian lingerie model accentuated her naturally pretty features with shimmering eye shadow, dark eyeliner, and a touch of lipstick.
+The Canadian lingerie model accentuated her naturally pretty features with shimmering eyeshadow, dark eyeliner, and a touch of lipstick.
 As she looked into the distance with a smoldering gaze, she slightly parted her plump lips in a seductive way, sending hearts aflutter and leaving fans wanting more.

 Unsurprisingly, her sexy lingerie pic stirred a lot of reaction on Instagram, garnering 9,450 likes.
 In addition, more than 150 of her followers took to the comments section to pile on the praises for Danielle’s show-stopping beauty.